blackducksoftware/synopsys-detect/documentation/src/main/markdown/properties/configuration/component-location-analysis.md

 Enable this feature by adding --detect.component.location.analysis.enabled=TRUE to a run of Detect.

-When enabled, Synopsys Detect creates an output file in the scan subdirectory of the output directory with the name 'components-with-locations.json' which identifies the declaration locations (filepath, line number and column position) of open source components found in the scanned project.
+When enabled, [solution_name] creates an output file in the scan subdirectory of the output directory with the name 'components-with-locations.json' which identifies the declaration locations (filepath, line number and column position) of the version of open source components found in the scanned project.

 * As Detect shuts down, by default, it performs cleanup operations which include deleting the component location analysis file.
 You can disable clean up by setting --detect.cleanup=false.